kevinpista/my-flick-list/README.md

   </p>

   <p>
      <b>NOTE:</b> This project has NOT been optimized for mobile screens.
-For the best experience, view it on a laptop or computer.
+For the best experience, view it on a desktop or laptop.
   </p>

   <p>